BigCheeze36/-100DaysofCode/README.md

 ### Day2
 Started #100devs day 1 homework. currently working on a Coursera course.
 Nearly completed week 2.
 Started watching #100Devs ep.
 2

+ ### Day3
+ Finished #100Devs ep2. we worked on how to use tags correctly and semanticly. wrote out first bit of code. pretty much just practiced placing tags. hw is to make a BBC website front page and continue corsera course on learning how to learn